kelvinnmuia/alx-low_level_programming/0x15-file_io/README.md

-# 0x14.
-C - Bit manipulation
+# 0x15.
+C - File I/O
-## The Domains/Concepts covered in this project: `C programming`
+## The Domains/Concepts covered in this project: `C programming` `Syscall`

- The project introduced me to bit manipulation in C programming language.
+ The project introduced me to C File I/O

 ## Tasks :page_with_curl: